Avant-monts franc-comtois

 What's next?

-If the drilling campaign proves successful and confirms the helium potential, further work may be carried out.
+If the drilling campaign proves to be successful and confirms the helium potential, further works may be carried out.
 Ultimately, the aim is to valorize helium economically, produce this strategic resource in the Doubs region, and supply local industries.

-A pilot production unit could be considered in the long term, as is the case at our Fonts-Bouillants site in Nièvre, which began helium production in 2025.
+A pilot production unit could be considered in the long term, as it is the case at our Fonts-Bouillants site in Nièvre.

-We could envisage the same type of unit in the Doubs region.
-Once the economic and technical potential has been validated, long-term industrial production would be considered.
-The infrastructure would be very modest in size, equivalent to an agricultural shed.
-It would have to reconcile industrial activity with respect for the environment.
+We could consider the same type of unit in the Doubs region.
+Once the economic and technical potential has been validated, long-term industrial production is the next step.
+The infrastructure would be very modest in size, equivalent to an agricultural warehouse.
+It would have to reconcile industrial activity with respect to the environment.

 The pilot helium production unit in Nièvre (Fonts-Bouillants Project).